DomenicGTH/odin-recipes/README.md

-This project will demonstrate basic use of HTML
+This project will demonstrate basic use of HTML.
 It will encorprate the use of:
 - Basic website structure
 - Basic implementation of images
 - Basic implementation of text formatting